-ADAA is pleased to make available up to 30 CE and CME credits to registered professional physicians, psychologists, social workers, and counselors.
+ADAA is pleased to offer CE and CME credits to registered professional physicians, psychiatrists, neurologists, psychologists, social workers, and counselors.

 - ADAA members may sign up for CE or CME credits at no additional cost.